 Machine learning algorithm to predict mental health crises

 Experiencing a mental health crisis has a detrimental impact on a patient’s life.
 Can science help predict and prevent mental health problems?
 A machine learning model created by our R&D team based on 7 years of electronic health record data from 17,122 patients has shown to help clinicians predict mental health crises.

 R. Garriga, J. Mas, S. Abraha, J. Nolan, O. Harrison, G. Tadros, A. Matic, Machine learning model to predict mental health crises from electronic health records.
 Nature Medicine, 2022.

 Smartphone-delivered cognitive behavioural therapy (CBT) has become more common over time, but it still doesn’t use smartphone capabilities to their full potential.
 Can we leverage these capabilities more effectively to optimise treatment?

 Development and testing of CBT for BDD

-Cognitive behavioral therapy (CBT) has been shown to be effective in the treatment of body dysmorphic disorder (BDD) but access is an issue.
-Could user-centered treatment via smartphone provide a feasible, acceptable and satisfactory solution to the problem of accessibility?
+Cognitive behavioural therapy (CBT) has been shown to be effective in the treatment of body dysmorphic disorder (BDD) but access is an issue.
+Could user-centred treatment via smartphone provide a feasible, acceptable and satisfactory solution to the problem of accessibility?